Cahooot/BG3/Syrchalis Rebalance - Spell Upcasts/README.txt

 Rebalance - Level 1 Spells:
 - Added levlemaps for Witchbolt
-- Sleep and Colour Spray: I made my own changes to have the health threshold scale off proficiency bonus, and changed sleep to only target 2 circles instead of 3.
-You'll have to add the upcast versions for the original mod yourself
+- Sleep and Colour Spray: I made my own changes to have the health threshold scale off proficiency bonus instead of being flat numbers.
+At early levels the health threshold should be the same as the original mod but will obviously be higher as you gain levels.
+I also changed Sleep to only target 2 circles instead of 3.
+If you don't wanna use my dumb changes you'll have to add the upcast versions for the original mod yourself

 Rebalance - Level 3 Spells:
 - Hunger of Hadar: entirely removed Syrchalis' changes to the spell in my own file.
 You'll have to add the upcasts yourself